 The Johns Hopkins University, opened in 1876, is a private, non-sectarian institution of higher education offering bachelor’s, master’s, and doctoral degree programs in education, public health, human services, engineering, and many more areas of study.
 Known as America’s first research university, Johns Hopkins remains the leading U.S. academic institution in total research and development spending.

 The Johns Hopkins School of Education, established in 2007, has quickly taken its place as a national leader in education reform through research and teaching.
-Consistently ranked among the top graduate schools of education nationally by U.S. News & World Report, the school offers doctoral and master’s degree programs, and is engaged in a variety of research and development activities that are making lasting improvements in student achievement — from early childhood to the adult learner.
+Consistently ranked among the top graduate schools of education nationally by U.S. News & World Report, the school offers doctoral and master’s degree programs, and faculty members are engaged in a variety of research and development activities that are making lasting improvements in student achievement — from early childhood to the adult learner.
 Comprised of a vibrant community of scholars dedicated to addressing education’s most challenging problems, the School of Education approaches its work with an entrepreneurial spirit and a fundamental desire to collaborate with school systems, traditional and non-traditional education stakeholders, government agencies, and colleagues throughout the Johns Hopkins research community.

 Through the School of Education’s academic programs, graduate degree and certificate candidates learn to address the most pressing needs of PK-12 schools, including preparing highly qualified teachers, building school leadership capacity, helping children with special needs, developing research-based curricula, closing the achievement gap, and addressing the social and emotional needs of children, youth and families.
 It also trains some of the nation’s leading counselors and health educators through evidence-based research and instruction.